Frequently

 from outside the

 U.S. Can I get one of your cars?
+ERA

-ERA does not use dealers in the USA or
+use dealers in the USA or

 Europe, so all your dealings will